Angel-bajaj/linux_lab/Unit1/Lab-2.md

-# 🐚 Shell Scripting Tutorial!!
+# 🐚Lab 2 - Script Execution & Explanation

 Shell scripting allows you to **automate tasks** in Linux/Unix by writing commands inside a file that the shell executes line by line.